hubbleai/carbon-connect-js/README.md

 - **Description**: This method retrieves the transcript for a specific YouTube video.

+  **Example:** In the URL https://www.youtube.com/watch?v=_Nq2m5LRQ3g&t=1080s, the video id is `_Nq2m5LRQ3`

 - **Parameters**: The `fetchYoutubeTranscript()` method accepts an object with the following properties:

-  - `accessToken` (string): The access token obtained from authentication.
+  - `accessToken` (string): The access token obtained through authentication.
-  - `videoId` (string): The YouTube video's unique identifier.
+  - `videoId` (string): The unique identifier of the YouTube video.
-  - `raw` (boolean, optional): A flag indicating whether to fetch the raw transcript (default is false, indicating omly processed transcript is fetched).
+  - `raw` (boolean, optional): A flag indicating whether to fetch the raw transcript (default is false, indicating that only the processed transcript is fetched).

-- **Returns**: A promise that resolves to an `FetchYoutubeTranscriptsResponse` object:
+- **Returns**: A promise that resolves to an `FetchYoutubeTranscriptsResponse` object with the following properties:

-  - `status` (number): HTTP status code of the response.
+  - `status` (number): The HTTP status code of the response.
   - `data` (object or null): The response data object containing the transcript information.
-  - `error` (string or null): Error message if there's an issue fetching the transcript.
+  - `error` (string or null): An error message if there are any issues with fetching the transcript.

 - **Usage**: